Association of Volleyball Professionals: 2011present: Re-emergence

 The AVP was bought in December 2010 by DFA PVA II Partners, LLC, and a tournament was held in Huntington Beach, California in October 2011.
 In April 2012, the AVP was bought by Donald Sun and two tournaments, the Cincinnati Open and the 2012 AVP Championships, were held later that year.
 The first full AVP season under Sun began in 2013.
 Facing competition from the NVL, the AVP required players competing on the 2017 AVP Pro Beach Volleyball Tour to sign a four-year exclusivity contract.

 Since its re-emergence in 2013, the AVP Pro Beach Volleyball Tour has once again established itself as the biggest professional beach volleyball tour in the United States, with most of the top American players competing on the tour.
 International players are allowed to play on the AVP tour as well if they have dual citizenship or permanent residency in the United States.
 Notable international players on the tour include Brazil's Ricardo Santos and Canada's Sarah Pavan.

 On July 13, 2021, casino operator Bally's Corporation announced that it had acquired the AVP.
 The tour will leverage Sinclair Broadcast Group's Bally Sports regional sports networks as a distribution channel for AVP events.

+In the fall of 2024, following a growth-capital and strategic investment from Next Generation Sports led by Heath Freeman, the Association of Volleyball Professionals (AVP) launched the AVP League, a new city-based competition format featuring eight franchises, each composed of one men’s and one women’s pair.
+Teams competed during a regular season for a combined League Cup title and concluded with separate League Championships events.
+The league’s matches were broadcast nationally on The CW Network and CBS Sports Network.